 The Company offers warranties on certain products and records a liability for the estimated future costs associated with customer claims, which is based upon historical experience and the Company's estimate of the level of future costs.
 Warranty costs are reflected in the income statement as a cost of revenues.
-A reconciliation of the changes in the Company's warranty liability for the three months ended March 27, 2004 follows (in thousands):
+A reconciliation of the changes in the Company's warranty liability is as follows (in thousands):